-Political strategist Bradley Tusk on succeeding in Silicon Valley (and how startups can do it, too)
+Political strategist Bradley Tusk on his fast rise in Silicon Valley

 TC: There are other political strategy firms working with tech companies, but Tusk Ventures is the only one that everyone knows of because you’re so high profile.
 Why not operate behind the scenes?

-BT: [T]he deal flow is the lifeblood of any VC, and that’s true for us, too.
+BT: Deal flow is the lifeblood of any VC, and that’s true for us, too.
 And in some ways, because I didn’t come up through this world at all, there had to be a way to say “Hey, here’s who we are, here’s what we do.
 If you have a really interesting company with a really big problem, we’re willing to take it on and we’re willing to do it for equity and be part of your team.”
 But it took being out there enough for people to realize it.

 TC: Are other political strategists starting to emulate your approach?